Christoph Hammer

 Christoph Hammer (born 12 June 1966) is a German conductor, forte piano player, musicologist and specialist of historically informed performance.

 Life

 Youth

 Born in Ensdorf, Hammer passed the Abitur at the Max-Reger-Gymnasium Amberg in 1985.
-He then studied Germanistic and musicology at the University of Munich and the University of California in Los Angeles as a scholarship holder of the Stiftung Maximilianeum and the Studienstiftung des Deutschen Volkes.
+He then studied Germanistic and musicology at LMU Munich and the University of California, Los Angeles as a scholarship holder of the Stiftung Maximilianeum and the Studienstiftung des deutschen Volkes.

 Forte piano player

-Since 1989 he has concentrated on the playing of historical keyboard instruments, especially the Hammerklavier.
+Since 1989, he has concentrated on the playing of historical keyboard instruments, especially the Hammerklavier.
 As a soloist, song accompanist and chamber musician, he has gained an international reputation.
 He regularly works with ensembles such as the Concerto Köln, L'Orfeo Barockorchester, the Nederlands Kammerorchest, the Prague Chamber Orchestra.
 The same applies to work with vocal and instrumental soloists such as Emma Kirkby, Rufus Müller, Martin Bruns, Jan Kobow, Axel Köhler, Dominik Wörner, Anton Steck, Reinhold Johannes Buhl, Guido Larisch, Martin Sandhoff, Florian Deuter and others.
 He has made numerous recordings for Oehms Classics, BR and ORF.